MattTuttle/hxnet/README.md

 Haxe networking library
 =======================

-WARNING: The code is still in alpha status and should not be used for production use.
+WARNING: This is alpha version code and should not be used for production use.

 ## What is hxnet?